Do you think you might qualify to open up a Solo 401(k)? Check out this video to find out!

 Once your 401K plan and checking account have been set up for investing, you will then locate the house you want to purchase and complete the purchase contract in the name of the 401K plan, and sign as the plan Trustee.
 Ex: “[401K plan name], [Trustee Name], Trustee”.
 If earnest money or an inspection is needed, the Trustee would directly pay these expenses from the 401K plan, via the plan’s checking account.

 What is required in order to have a solo 401k?

-Self-employed individuals and business owners without any fulltime W-2 employees (who work 1,000 hours or more) are eligible to have this account.
+Self-employed individuals and business owners without any non-owner employees are eligible to have this account.
 Owner’s spouses may also participate if they are working in the business, as well.

 What are some of the advantages and disadvantages of a Solo 401(k)?

 Some of the most common advantages of a Solo 401(k) are checkbook control, possible exemption from certain UBIT, and even the ability to loan to yourself.
-On the other hand, there are some disadvantages including the fact that it must be legitimized, there is much more reporting and bookkeeping responsibility, and it can also sometimes be more expensive.
+On the other hand, there are some disadvantages including much more reporting and bookkeeping responsibility, and it can also sometimes be more expensive.